AntirWiki/Antir/content/Blackwing/Locations/Great Gates.md

 >
 >...
 It seems that these bones absorb light.
 I was studying them under candlelight, and noticed that the glow was subdued when I hold the piece closer to the light.
 Perhaps this material is magical in nature, somehow?...

 The Great Gates are a pair of large sand dunes in the desert of [[Blackwing]].

 They are the location of the great spirit bones that sparked the Godsbone War between the Blackwing Legion and [[Taluvhas]].

-Several mining operations exist in the valley between the dunes, excavating the Godsbone for its military applications.
+%%
+Mines in the region are the only known source of [[Firearms#Gunpowder|Gunpowder]], and thus the locale is heavily guarded by the [[Blackwing Legion]].
+%%